 principal_balance on the loan will increase, and the

 available_balance on the bank account will increase by the same amount.
 After a disbursement, the funds added to the bank account can be used just like any other funds.

 A payment is the movement of funds into a loan.
 A payment is also made between a loan object and a Column bank account object.
-When a disbursement is made, the
+When a payment is made, the

 principal_balance on the loan will decrease, and the

 balance on the bank account will decrease by the same amount.

 Loans can have multiple disbursements and payments, similar to how bank accounts have multiple transfers associated with them.

 The bank account specified in disbursements and payments must be a Column bank account.
 This allows Column to automatically handle tricky situations, such as returns and chargebacks.
 To get funds from a loan to an external bank account or to make a payment from an external bank account to the loan, funds must be first transferred to a Column bank acccount through ACH or Wire.